Exciton-Enhanced Spontaneous Parametric Down-Conversion in Two-Dimensional Crystals: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the NUS Provost's Office, and the National Research Foundation (NRF), Singapore, under the NRF medium-sized centre programme.
-Calculations were performed on the computational cluster in the Centre for Advanced 2D Materials and the National Supercomputing Centre, Singapore.
-This work used computational resources of the supercomputer Fugaku provided by RIKEN through the HPCI System Research Project (Project ID: hp220152).
+This work is supported by NUS and the National Research Foundation (NRF), Singapore, under the NRF medium-sized centre programme.
+Calculations were performed at the National Supercomputing Centre, Singapore, on thecluster in the Centre for Advanced 2D Materials and on Fugaku provided by RIKEN through the HPCI System Research Project (Project ID: hp220152).
+The majority of the work by F.X. was performed in NUS.
+We thank I. Abdelwahab for discussions on the experimental data cited here.